 Love … love .. love that quote by Dr. Seuss about hunting for beast at the most difficult and isolated place.
 A place where I should get wet and cold.
 In fact, the place that I went to was far beyond cold but freezing below sub-zero type of icy cold.

-We travel in 3 … Areza Mansor, Azli Wahab and me
+#travelers ~ Areza Mansor, Azli Wahab and Matsuda

 I haven’t been to either North or South pole yet …so I am not sure how to compare the difference, but I was informed that here in Ulaan Baatar, Mongolia -36℃ during winter is just normal.
 It’s darn cold enough for a tropical girl like me.

-For almost 2 years, I have been wanted to explore Mongolia but friends kept on telling me that traveling there is difficult and expensive.
+For almost 2 years, I have been wanted to explore Mongolia but friends kept on telling me that travelling to Mongolia and Russia is difficult and expensive.

 Shuvuun Am, Valley, Altan Bulag village, Tuv province, Mongolia

-The 3 of us started our journey from Kuala Lumpur to Beijing via flight, took the Trans-Siberian Railway from Beijing to Ulan Baator, Mongolia and continue to Russia.
+We started in Beijing.
+I traveled alone from Kuala Lumpur to Beijing and met them at the airport.
+Pick up our train ticket and took the Trans-Siberian Railway from Beijing to Ulan Baator, Mongolia and continue to Russia.

-My travel companions during that time around were gifts from heaven … my first time traveling with them but the understanding and tolerance between us were excellent, we wickedly clicked!
-A blessed again … alhamdullilah and I have no complaints.
+My travel companions were a gift from heaven … my first time traveling with them but the understanding and tolerance between us were excellent, we wickedly clicked!
+A blessed again … Alhamdullilah and I have no complaints.

-Some people loved to travel alone and some just couldn’t.
+Some people love to travel alone and some just couldn’t.

-As I traveled along this trip, I realized that I don’t prefer to travel alone … having good companions while traveling especially when you were stuck on a train for days and when you were traveling in hard places like this was a blessing.
+As I traveled along this trip, I realized that I don’t prefer to travel alone.
+Having a good companion while traveling especially when you were stuck on a train for days and when you were traveling in hard places like this … a good companion is a blessing.

-So … we spent 27 hours on the Trans-Siberian Railway from Beijing to Ulan Baator (rm1340).
-Explored Ulan Baator and its surrounding in 8 days and continued the journey again to Irkutsk, Southeast Siberia via Trans-Siberian Railway from Ulan Baator to Irkutsk (35 hours for approximately rm822).
+So, we spent 27 hours on the Trans-Siberian Railway from Beijing to Ulan Bator, Mongolia (rm1340).
+Explored Ulan Baator and its surrounding for 8 days and continued our journey again to Irkutsk, Southeast Siberia via Trans-Siberian Railway from Ulan Baator to Irkutsk (35 hours for approximately rm822).

 The frozen lake turned highway during winter